 Projected vehicle populations for the year 2030 and the corresponding fuel volumes are shown in Table 4.
 Vehicle populations and fuel use are estimated from vehicle modeling tools.
 Fuel use and vehicle populations provide the basis for estimating alternative fueling stations required in San Mateo County.
-The basis for the population estimates are also indicated.
+The basis for the population estimates is also indicated.
 The distribution of AFVs differs from the state-wide average due to the population of vehicle types in the county.

-Please refer to Chapter 8 for more details on vehicle, fuel, and station projections for San Mateo County.
+Chapter 8 provides more details on vehicle, fuel, and station projections for San Mateo County.
 The projected alternative vehicle populations for San Mateo County are shown in Figure 5, which highlights the large increase expected in the county for every type of alternative fuel vehicle, especially zero and partial zero emission vehicles like PHEVs, BEVs, and FCEVs.